 Profile of the study programme

-The Master programme at the Department of Communication and Media Research (DCM) offers you a solid scientific education.
-Beyond acquiring knowledge you learn to critically analyse and independently research topical and societally relevant phenomena in media and communication.
-In small groups, you will acquire competences that are in demand in various occupational areas in the media and communication sector.
-Our dedicated team ensures diverse courses, excellent supervision and regular feedback.
+The Bachelor programme at the Department of Communication and Media Research (DCM) offers you a solid scientific education.
+Beyond acquiring basic knowledge about the workings of the media in today's society, you learn to research and scrutinise important and exciting aspects of media and communication yourself.
+In addition, you have the opportunity to gain hands-on experience in the media business.
+Thus, you acquire knowledge and competencies that are in demand in various occupational fields in the media and communication sector.
+The DCM puts an emphasis on didactics, optimal supervision and regular feedback.

 Structure of studies